the-gigi/delinkcious/README.md

 # Delinkcious

-A delicious-like link management platform implemented using Go microservices
+A delicious-like link management platform implemented using Go microservices and deployed on Kubernetes.

+The book [Hands-on Microservices with Kubernetes](https://www.amazon.com/Hands-Microservices-Kubernetes-scalable-microservices/dp/1789805465) describes how it was built from scratch.

 # Directory Structure